 Tom also serves as Doyen with International Cultural Exchange (ICX), an organization that promotes cross-cultural exchanges in the arts and education for the purposes of enlightenment, understanding and compassion.
 ICX helps facilitate international performance tours, cross-cultural teaching/mentoring opportunities and peer networking for artists and educators.

 “I am so thankful for the community of musicians and teachers.
-The musician/professors we have recruited for our ICX tours are awesome, and I've learned so much from them, from Gregory Tardy’s incredible musicianship, faith and love for the Master, and perseverance, to Mark Boling’s sense of humor, intellect, unassailable faith, and unassuming personality, to Jon Hamar’s humor, jazz and classical abilities, and easy-going nature, to Jeremy Lane’s incredible gift of administration and desire to help needy professors, his understanding of human nature and his sense of humor, to Wally Brath’s capacity for both the classical and jazz styles, sense of humor, and so much more, Bruce Dudley's amazing wide range of stylistic abilities, sensitivity and gentle demeanor, and Randy Tinnin's sensitivity, understanding, and desire to serve students of all ages.
+The musician/professors we have recruited for our ICX tours are awesome, and I've learned so much from them, from Gregory Tardy’s incredible musicianship and love for the Creator, Mark Boling’s sense of humor, intellect, unassailable faith, and unassuming personality, to Jon Hamar’s humor, jazz and classical abilities, and easy-going nature, to Jeremy Lane’s incredible gift of administration and desire to help needy professors, his understanding of human nature and his sense of humor, to Wally Brath’s capacity for both the classical and jazz styles, sense of humor, and deep thinking, Bruce Dudley's amazing wide range of stylistic abilities, sensitivity and gentle demeanor, and Randy Tinnin's sensitivity, understanding, and desire to serve students of all ages.
 These are all highly educated and capable people who love students, and yet they are so appropriately unimpressed with themselves!"

 Tom's been honored in a number of ways.
 He was inducted into the Arkansas Jazz Hall of Fame (2014), Visiting Professorships at Qingdao and Binzhou Universities in China (2014-17), Arkansas Jazz and Heritage Foundation Person of the Year (1993), and a National Endowment for the Arts Jazz Fellowship (1986).

-He is the lead author of The Mystery of Music, 2012 McGraw-Hill Learning Solutions and a contributing author of The Jerry Coker Figure Reading Series – Rhythmic Studies Of Today’s Music, 1987 Studio PR Columbia Pictures Publications.
+He is the lead author of The Mystery of Music, 2021 Evening Films, (2012 McGraw-Hill Learning Solutions) and a contributing author of The Jerry Coker Figure Reading Series – Rhythmic Studies Of Today’s Music, 1987 Studio PR Columbia Pictures Publications.

-His greatest honor, however, is being married to Brenda, being a father to two daughters, two sons-in-law, and a grandfather to seven grandchildren, a brother, a brother in law, a best friend to Robbie and Dan and their wives, and a son of the Father.
+His greatest honor, however, is being married to Brenda, being a father to two daughters, a son-in-law, and a grandfather to seven grandchildren, a great grandfather to a great grandchild, a brother, a brother in law, a best friend to Robbie and Dan and their wives, and a son of the Father.
 "I know I don't deserve any of them, but claim them I do!"

 James 1:17a states that "Every good thing given and every perfect gift is from above, coming down from the Father of lights..."
-Whether it's my love and fascination for the uniqueness of my family given from the image of God, or the incredibly diverse creativity found in music, it all points back to the Perfect Father who loves his family perfectly.
+Whether it's my love and fascination for the uniqueness of my family given from the image of the Father of Lights, or the incredibly diverse creativity found in music, it all points back to the Perfect Father who loves his family perfectly.
 We just need to look for it, and listen for it.
 Listen well my friends.

-Whose Streams Make Glad (2022) is in post production and includes Tom's mainstream and modern jazz compositions.
-It features several guest musicians, including the swing big band leader and trumpeter Charlie Spivak, saxophonists Jerry Coker & Billy Scarlett, pianists Jack Coker, Gene Rush & Charles Thomas, drummer Billy Degnats, and many others.
+Whose Streams Make Glad (2023) is ready for mastering and manufacturing.
+It includes Tom's mainstream and modern jazz compositions and features several guest musicians, including the swing big band leader and trumpeter Charlie Spivak, saxophonists Jerry Coker and Billy Scarlett, pianists Jack Coker, Gene Rush and Charles Thomas, drummers Billy Degnats, Keith Brown, and Dave Rogers, and many others.

-Eklektrik (2021), is in the mastering process.
+Eklektrik (2023), is likewise ready for mastering and manufacturing.
 It features 12 Richeson compositions, all jazz rock fusion and featuring the Steiner EVI (Electric Valve Instrument).
+NOTE: Both albums will soon be uploaded to this website.

-Gift of Wind (2020) with jazz artists Gregory Tardy, Mark Boling, Jon Hamar, Keith Brown, Jay Gentry, Charles Thomas, & others.
+Gift of Wind (2020) with jazz artists Gregory Tardy, Mark Boling, Jon Hamar, Keith Brown, Jay Gentry, Charles Thomas, and others.

 Jazz Tracks (2014) A Jazz Tracks review at www.allaboutjazz.com by Senior Writer C. Michael Bailey received 4 1/2 out of 5 stars. http://www.allaboutjazz.com/php/article.php?id=49627